chuckwanderson/spectrophotometer/README.md

 ## How to Use

 After installing the `src/*.py` onto the Raspberry Pi, launch the code with `python spectrophotometer.py`.
-You should see this the following window.
+You should see the following window.

 ![Start Screen](images/first-screen.png)